clintonmead/clintonmead.github.io/index.md

 The idea should be that adding new entities to a web application should be a job that should be completed within minutes in most cases, allowing for more rapid prototyping and expanding an application, and reducing the number of backend developers required to maintain an application, even when there is a significant frontend and UI team.

 ## More about me

-### Approach of software development

-[You can read some thoughts](https://clintonmead.github.io/philosophy.html) on my approach to designing software.
-Whilst I don't think my approach is unique I don't think it's the norm either so it's probably worthwhile reading this to get a better idea of whether or not I'd fit into your team and culture.

 ### Football